-Statement Of Work: What It Is & How to Write One for Your Project
+Statement of Work: What It Is & How to Create One for Your Project

 No matter how massive or how simple, when entering into a contract with another business, a statement of work will be the initial binding guarantee and outline of how the work will meet established guidelines, standards, and expectations.

 Because statements of work are detailed and thorough, creating one can seem a bit overwhelming.
-To help, we’ve broken down the details for you and put together this simple, easy-to-follow guide to the in’s and out’s of creating a statement of work.
+It may require employing certain tools – such as a time tracker, for example.
+To help, we’ve broken down the details for you and put together this simple, easy-to-follow guide to the ins and outs of creating a statement of work.

 What is a Statement of Work?

 A statement of work or SoW is a contract setting up the expectations for the project and aligning the team(s) involved.
 Details should clarify the price, timeline, deliverables, process, expectations of requirements, invoicing schedules, and much more, depending on the scope and breadth of your project.

 Put simply, SoW is a document of agreement between a client and agency defining the details of what the project will include and what it won’t.

 A statement of work is among the first documents you’ll put together to assemble the framework of a project before entering the planning and execution stages.
 In essence- it’s the first detailed overview of your project.